yamautomate/ShellGPT/README.md

 Endpoint used: https://api.openai.com/v1/chat/completions

 ## Start-ChatGPTforPowerShell
 This function starts a ChatGPT-like conversation with the `gpt-3.5-turbo` model using PowerShell.

-It prompts the user to provide the instructor for ChatGPT, and then allows the user to enter queries for ChatGPT and receive responses.
-It takes the following parameters:
+It  prompts the user to continue an existing conversation or start a new one.
+If the user wants to continue an existing conversation, they must provide the full path to the prompt*.json file.
+If the user wants to start a new conversation, they must provide the instructor for ChatGPT.

+During the conversation, the user can enter their query for ChatGPT.
+If the user enters 'q' or 'quit', the conversation stops, and the user can export the current prompt for future use.
+The user can also choose to start a new conversation.

 - `$APIKey`: API key for ChatGPT.
 - `$model`: The ID of the GPT model to use.
 - `$temperature`: The temperature value to use for sampling.
 - `$stop`: The string to use as a stopping criterion.
 - `$max_tokens`: The maximum number of tokens to generate in the response.

+### Import and Export of conversation prompts
+A conversation with the gpt-3.5-turbo Model via OpenAI's APIs is made up of prompts.
+A prompt can also be used to steer the behavour of the AI.
+It can for instance, become a Pirate, an Actor, or anything you want it to be.
+Literally.
+At some point you may want to export your current prompt, so that you can continue on it.

+The import and export functions allow users exactly that; to continue conversations from a previous session or save a conversation for later use.

+The user needs to provide the full path to a prompt*.json file that contains the prompts and responses from a previous conversation.
+The function uses the `Import-PromptFromJson` function to import the prompts and responses from the file.

+The export functionality allows the user to save the prompts and responses from the current conversation to a prompt*.json file, which can be used later to continue the conversation.
+The user is prompted to provide the full path to the file and then it is written to disk using the `Out-File` function.

 ### Output
 This function does not output any values, but displays the conversation in the PowerShell console.